Augusta National Golf Club: Membership

 Augusta National Golf Club has about 300 members at any given time.
 Membership is strictly by invitation: there is no application process.
 In 2004, USA Today published a list of all the current members.
-Membership is believed to cost between $100,000 and $300,000 and annual dues were estimated in 2020 to be less than $30,000 per year.
-Club members are sometimes referred to as "green jackets."
+Club members are sometimes referred to as "green jackets".

 For decades, the club barred membership to African Americans.
-"As long as I'm alive," said co-founder Roberts, who subsequently served as the club's chairman, "all the golfers will be white and all the caddies will be black."
+Co-founder Roberts, who subsequently served as the club's chairman, said, "As long as I'm alive, all the golfers will be white and all the caddies will be black."

 Augusta invited and accepted its first African-American member, television executive Ron Townsend, in 1990 after Shoal Creek Golf and Country Club, an all-white golf club in Alabama, refused membership to African-Americans.
 The club also faced demands that the PGA Championship not be held there because of racist comments by the club's founder.

 In his 2012 pre-Masters press conference, Chairman Billy Payne declined to discuss the club's refusal to admit women.
 He defended the club's position by noting that in 2011, more than 15% of the non-tournament rounds were played by women who were guests or spouses of active members.
 However, on August 20, 2012, Augusta National admitted its first two female members: Condoleezza Rice and Darla Moore.